hudhaifas/silverstripe-etymology/README.md

-# Silverstripe Word Origin
+# Silverstripe Etymologist
-Link a word with its origin from another language Edit
+Link a word with its origin from another language.

 ### Requirements
  - SilverStripe 3.2.*